anasoid/iptv-organizer-proxy/.taskmaster/docs/prd.md

 **Success Criteria:**
 - Can create clients via React UI
-- Must assign source to each client
+- Must assign source to each client (required)
+- Can optionally assign one filter to each client
 - Can disable/enable clients
 - Client credentials work with IPTV players
 - Can view client activity